 There is something really cool about dragonflies.
 Most other flying insects bite, sting, or pester you.
 Dragonflies just seem to be in a class all their own.
-Want to know more about these amazing critters?
-Glad to hear it.
+These insects have been around for hundreds of millions of years, seemingly unchanged, sans their reduction is size.
+They come in a variety if sizes, body styles, and colors and they are fierce predators capable of mid-flight kills.

 First the Stats…